BiAPoL/Quantitative_Bio_Image_Analysis_with_Python_2022/day0/Readme.md

 # Setup for the course

-## 1. Downloading and installing Anaconda
+## 1. Downloading and installing Miniconda

 ## 2. Configuring a conda environment